OpenKJ/OpenKJ/README.md

 There are previous versions of this software that I wrote and currently use to host my shows, but they are based on proprietary libraries and couldn't be open sourced.
 This is my attempt at re-implementing my previous work in an FOSS friendly way.
 As soon as it reaches feature parity with what I'm using now, I'll start dogfooding it.

 The oldest and cruftiest code is in the libCDG part of it, that was some of the first code I wrote while figuring out C++.
-It could probably use heavy improvements.
+It could use heavy improvements.

 My reason for this and its predecessors is because I'm a Linux geek, and I was unhappy with the lack of available Linux based hosting software.
 I'm a bit of a purist, so I couldn't abide running Windows to run my shows.

 If you are building this and want to use the pitch shift/key change functionality, you will unfortunately have to build it with USE_FMOD defined and download and install a copy of the FMOD Api (fmod.org).
 I haven't figured out how to get key changing working with any of the open source audio libraries.
 If anyone knows how to get this working, feel free to subclass KhAbstractAudioBackend, it should be pretty self explanatory.
 By default this uses a QMediaPlayer based audio backend, which isn't very featureful.

 This project requires Qt 5.x, boost, Taglib, and minizip to build.
+Working builds have only been done on Linux at this point.
+This *should* (and is intended to) build on Windows and Mac, assuming all of the dependencies are there.
+The FMOD backend will NOT build on Windows using mingw because the C++ API for FMOD isn't compatible.
+I'll eventually re-write the FMOD audio abstraction layer to use the C calls instead so it will build.
+It should build fine using the msvc compiler.
+If anyone successfully builds any of this on a non-Linux platform, please let me know.

 Things that work so far: